meirelesff/rscielo/README.md

 ### How does it work?

-At its core, `rscielo` is a scraper that offers a transparent and reprodutible approach to gather data from the [Scientific Electronic Library Online Platform (Scielo.br)](http://www.scielo.br/), one of the largest open repositories for scientific publications in the world.
-In particular, the package provides several functions to automatically extract and parse different types of information from (1) scientific journals (pointed by `_journal` or `_journal_` in their names) and (2) articles (with functions that contains `_article` or `_article_` in their names).
+At its core, `rscielo` is a scraper that offers a transparent and reproducible approach to gather data from the [Scientific Electronic Library Online Platform (Scielo.br)](http://www.scielo.br/), one of the largest open repositories for scientific publications in the world.
+In particular, the package provides functions to automatically extract and parse different types of information from (1) scientific journals (pointed by `_journal` or `_journal_` in their names) and (2) articles (with functions that contains `_article` or `_article_` in their names).

 ### Data from journals

 #### Getting a journal’s ID

-To get data from an entire journal, such as citation counts and [ISSN](https://en.wikipedia.org/wiki/International_Standard_Serial_Number), the `rscielo` relies on an ID (or pid) that uniquely identifies each journal within the [Scielo](http://www.scielo.br/) repository.
+To get data from a particular journal, such as citation counts and [ISSN](https://en.wikipedia.org/wiki/International_Standard_Serial_Number), the `rscielo` relies on an ID (or pid) that uniquely identifies each journal within the [Scielo](http://www.scielo.br/) repository.
 As an